On the Income statement, incoming revenues and outgoing expenses are either "operating" gains and losses or "non-operating" gains and losses.

 - Non-recurring items

-- One-time or unsual gains, such as proceeds for sale of land assets.
+- One-time or unusual gains, such as proceeds for sale of land assets.

-- Charges Asset Impairment or Asset Write-down, such as a write off for inventory that has become worthless.
+- Charges Asset Impairment or Asset Write-down, such as a write off for inventory that has become worthless, or the consequences of natural disasters.

 - Financial gains and losses